catenare/devnotes/docs/database.md

-#Installing Postgresql with macports
+#I nstalling Postgresql with macports

- /opt/local/lib/postgresql96/bin/pg_ctl -D /opt/local/var/db/postgresql96/defaultdb -l logfile start
+~~/opt/local/lib/postgresql96/bin/pg_ctl -D /opt/local/var/db/postgresql96/defaultdb -l logfile start~~

-# postgresql96 has the following notes:
+## postgresql96 has the following notes:
 - To use the postgresql server, install the postgresql96-server port
 	- postgresql96-server has the following notes:
 		- To create a database instance, after install do